 In addition, we may source information from national and international financial supervisory authorities and criminal law authorities, and check references.
 As we do not always contact referees to check references, we would advise you to inform your referees beforehand that we might not contact them.
 Last but not least, we use information on circumstances and challenges facing the institution that we gather from our ongoing supervision practices, and any information we have collected about the candidate in previous positions.

 If the picture emerging from our preliminary assessment is sufficiently clear, we may issue a positive decision without arranging an interview.
 If this is not the case, we will invite the candidate for an assessment interview.
 We may also wish to invite them because of the importance of the position or the situation at the institution in question.

 During the interview, we will discuss the candidate's expertise, experience and competences, as well as their knowledge of the institution, the composition of the management or supervisory board and its functioning.
 We have found that interviews typically go better if candidates come well-prepared.

-Based on our assessment and one or more interviews, we will issue a provisional decision about the candidate’s fitness and/or propriety, or reputation as soon as possible.
+Based on our assessment (and possibly one or more interviews) DNB will issue a provisional decision about the candidate’s fitness and/or propriety, or reputation as soon as possible.
 Significant banks must also take into account the procedures prescribed by the ECB.
 We cooperate with the AFM for assessments relating to institutions that are subject to both our and the AFM's supervision.
 See Initial assessment - cooperation between DNB and the AFM in assessments.